New Platelet Rich Plasma (PRP) Injection Service at Complete Physio

 What is Platelet Rich Plasma?

-Platelet Rich Plasma (PRP) is created when blood has been specially treated to create a plasma (part of the blood) which contains 3-5 times the normal density of platelets within it ( a comparison would be to think of a alcoholic drink having a high concentration of alcohol compared with another drink e.g. beer versus whisky).
+Platelet Rich Plasma (PRP) is created when blood has been specially treated to create a plasma (part of the blood) which contains 3-5 times the normal density of platelets within it.

 PRP has been shown to trigger the normal processes involved in healing.
 Thrombocytes release growth factors which activate and facilitate repair and regeneration within the tissues.
 Natural healing can therefore be stimulated by the high concentrations of platelets and growth factor found in PRP.